SeRi0uS007/SteamMarketToolbox/README.md

+# Notice

+This repository is archived.
+The changes to the new version are enough to make it easier and more convenient for me to develop a browser extension

 # Steam Market Toolbox

 A set of utilities (or consider it as a single script) that enhances various components of the Steam Community Market